-- Will the membership overlap, causing low membership in both organizations? - Will the Senate want to fund two separate organizations that have almost identical purposes? - Will organization events, programs, or projects overlap so much that you will be duplicating each others' work?
-Take some time to ask around campus and see if anyone is interested in your idea.
-If there isn't very much interest,
+- Will the membership overlap, causing low membership in both organizations? - Will the SGA fund two separate organizations that have nearly identical purposes? - Will organization events, programs, or projects overlap so much that you will be duplicating each others' work? - Could your organization benefit from collaborating with an existing recognized organization?

+Take some time to ask around campus to see if anyone is interested in your idea.
+If there isn't very much interest, you may want to rethink your plan.

-There are specific steps that new organizations must take in order to be recognized by the University and have access to funding from the student activity fee.
-The petition process begins at each semester's Involvement Fair and runs through the end of the fourth full week of the semester.
+There are specific steps that new organizations must take in order to be recognized by the University and have access to funding from the Student Activity Fee.
+The petition process begins after the Student Involvement Fair in September and runs for about four weeks in the fall.
+In the spring, the process runs for about four weeks at the beginning of the semester.
 The recognition process spans the length of two semesters to ensure that new organizations have developed a robust plan of action and all student leaders have completed the necessary training sessions.